joshijai2/JJ/README (2).md

 # References 👏🏻

 - Some Design and Implementation Ideas are taken from [Saad Pasta's Portfolio Project](https://github.com/saadpasta/developerFolio).
-- The Logo of MasterPortfolio is inspired from [prettier-logo](https://github.com/prettier/prettier-logo) for [prettier](https://github.com/prettier/prettier) designed by @ianstormtaylor.
+- The Logo of joshijai2.github.io is inspired from [prettier-logo](https://github.com/prettier/prettier-logo) for [prettier](https://github.com/prettier/prettier) designed by @ianstormtaylor.